NetApp/trident/docs/kubernetes/upgrades/operator-upgrade.rst

    .. code-block:: bash

-       kubectl install -f 21.04/trident-installer/deploy/bundle.yaml -n trident.
+       kubectl install -f 21.07/trident-installer/deploy/bundle.yaml -n trident.

-As part of this step, the 21.04 Trident operator will identify an existing Trident installation and upgrade it to the same version as the operator.
+As part of this step, the 21.07 Trident operator will identify an existing Trident installation and upgrade it to the same version as the operator.

 Upgrading a namespace-scoped Trident operator install
 =====================================================

-To upgrade **from**: an instance of Trident installed using the namespace-scoped operator [versions ``20.04`` through ``20.10``] **to**: a newer release that makes use of the cluster-scoped operator [versions ``21.01`` and later], here is the set of steps to be followed:
+To upgrade **from**: an instance of Trident installed using the namespace-scoped operator [versions ``20.07`` through ``20.10``], here is the set of steps to be followed:

 1. Before all else, determine the status of the existing Trident install.
 To do this, check the ``Status`` field of the ``TridentProvisioner``.
 The ``Status``